PHP-DI/Zend-Expressive-Bridge/README.md

  - add your own Dependency Definitions to the Container Builder
  - use the Dependency Injection Container to fetch the Zend Expressive Application
  - run the Application
+   - for example using the PHP internal WebServer: `php -S 0.0.0.0:8080 -t public/`

 ## In your `./public/index.php`